-John McCain, 11 Quotes That Show His Inspirational Character
+John McCain: 11 Quotes That Show His Inspirational Character

 Senator John McCain passed away Saturday at the age of 81, after a battle with brain cancer.
 The longtime Arizona Senator and presidential candidate rose to be a voice for bi-partisan compromise after losing the 2008 election to Barack Obama.
 He will be remembered as an American hero, someone who lived by a code of honor and dignity.
-He overcame adversity, facing five and a half years as a prisoner of war in Vietnam before retiring from the Navy and starting his career in politics.
+He overcame adversity, facing five-and-a-half years as a prisoner of war in Vietnam before retiring from the Navy and starting his career in politics.

 His legacy will be remembered for a long time in American politics.
 How individuals choose to remember him will vary, but the following quotes show the depth of his character and his ability to inspire others.